graphprotocol/rfcs/engineering-plans/0002-subgraph-schema-merging.md

 ## Tests

-1. Schemas are merged correctly when all schemas and imported types are available
+1. Schemas are merged correctly when all schemas and imported types are available.

-2. Placeholder types are properly inserted into the merged schema when a schema is not available
+2. Placeholder types are properly inserted into the merged schema when a schema is not available.

-3. Placeholder types are properly inserted into the merged schema when the relevant schemas are available but the types are not
+3. Placeholder types are properly inserted into the merged schema when the relevant schemas are available but the types are not.

-4. The cache is invalidated when the store returns an updated version of a cache entry's dependency
+4. The cache is invalidated when the store returns an updated version of a cache entry's dependency.

 ## Migration

-Subgraph composition is an additive feature which shouldn't require a special migration plan.
+Subgraph composition is an additive feature which doesn't require a special migration plan.

 ## Documentation

-Documenation on https://thegraph.com/docs needs to outline:
+Documentation on https://thegraph.com/docs needs to outline:

-1. The reserved _Schema_ type and how to define imports on it
+1. The reserved _Schema_ type and how to define imports on it.
-2. The semantics of importing by subgraph id vs. subgraph name, i.e. what happens when a subgraph imported by name removes expected types from the schema
+2. The semantics of importing by subgraph ID vs. subgraph name, i.e. what happens when a subgraph imported by name removes expected types from the schema.
-3. How queries are processed when imported subgraphs schemas or types are not available on the graph-node processing the query
+3. How queries are processed when imported subgraphs schemas or types are not available on the graph-node processing the query.

 ## Implementation Plan